 Use appropriate ad formats

-To opt-out of allowing AdMob to access user location, click Apps, select your app, and then click App settings.
+To opt-out of allowing AdMob to access user location, click Apps, select your app and then click App settings.
 In the Ad serving settings, click to change the access to user location.

-Optimization of ad placement
+Optimisation of ad placement